JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 }
 ```

 We call these presampled sets of lights "light tiles".
-Following the paper, we generate 128 tiles, each with 1024 samples (`ResolvedLightSamplePacked`).
+Following the paper, we generate a fixed 128 tiles (these are not screen-space tiles), each with 1024 samples (`ResolvedLightSamplePacked`).

+Samples are generated completely randomly, without any info about the scene - there is no spatial heuristic or any way of identifying "good" samples.

 Later rendering steps that want to sample the scene's light sources can pick a random tile, and then random samples within the tile, and use `calculate_resolved_light_contribution()` to calculate lighting with low divergence.